Why This Is the Whole Point

 - If it "stops working," unplugging it and plugging it back in fixes almost everything.

-Keep it simple.
-The whole point is that they get to see photos of the grandkids without learning a new app or figuring out a login.
+Keep it dead simple.
+The whole point is that they see photos of the grandkids without learning anything new.
 You take photos.
 The photos appear.
 That’s the entire product.
+Mark’s mom has never once opened an app on that iPad, and she doesn’t need to.

 Privacy Notes